dmx-systems/dmx-documentation/docs/user.rst

 To start adding details to a topic you can use the *Edit* command from the :ref:`context menu<user-the-context-menu>` of an item.
 The Detail Panel opens, with the "Info" tab selected and in "Edit" mode.
-Now you have the topicmap on the left side of your screen and the Detail Panel on the right side.
+Now you have the Topicmap on the left side of your screen and the Detail Panel on the right side.

 Here is what an item looks like in "Edit" mode in the first tab of the Detail Panel.